 Day 5: Erg Chebbi: Sand training & dune feeling

 The day belongs to the sand.
-After a short briefing, we test the 4x4 systems, play with tire pressure and line choice, and gradually dare to venture deeper into the sea of dunes.
+After a short briefing, we test the 4x4 systems, play with tire pressure and line choice, and gradually venture deeper into the sea of dunes.

-If you want a break, enjoy the pool, camels, or silence - you decide how your desert day looks.
+Anyone who wants a break can enjoy the pool, camels, or silence - you decide what your desert day looks like.

 Stage: 50-60 km, sand & dunes

-Day 6: Erg Chebbi - Wild camping at Mhamid
+Day 6: Erg Chebbi - Wild camping near Mhamid

 Day 7: Into the Sahara: Mhamid - Erg Chegaga